Silver Price continued to rise to its highest level

-Let’s take a look at the 3 years return chart of Gold and Silver on MCX, as in chart it can been seen that in the last three years gold has given 31.5% return and Silver has given 12.35% return.
-So, there is more upside in silver as compare to Gold.
+Let’s take a look at the 3 years return chart of Gold and Silver on MCX, as in the chart it can be seen that in the last three years, gold has given a 31.5% return and Silver has given a 12.35% return.
+So, there is more upside in silver as compared to Gold.

 What is the Gold-Silver Ratio?

 The gold-silver ratio is the number of silver ounces you would need to trade to receive one ounce of gold at current market prices.
 For example, when gold price is trading at $1500 per ounce and the silver price is trading at $17.64 per ounce the gold-silver ratio will be equivalent to 85.

 - The ratio tends to increase during times of economic distress.
 The cause of this relationship is due to gold generally outperforming silver during recessions, leading to increases in the ratio.